 - encouraging arts organisations to develop their own explicit cultural capability strategies;

 - paying special attention to the role of digital platforms and technologies;

 - and developing connections between organisations and individuals of many kinds – including partnerships between arts organisations and ‘non-arts’ groups.

-The report was commissioned by the Cultural Institute at King's and is based on a research collaboration with the Get Creative campaign, July 2015 - October 2016.
+The report was commissioned by King's College London and supported by the university's Culture team.
+It is based on a research collaboration with the Get Creative campaign, July 2015 - October 2016.
 This campaign aims ‘to inspire people to try something new at home or at a Get Creative event and to encourage people to share their own examples of everyday creativity’.
 It is led by a consortium of cultural organisations - 64 Million Artists, Arts Council England, the Arts Council of Wales, BBC, Crafts Council, Family Arts Campaign, Fun Palaces, Voluntary Arts, What Next?, Creative People and Places, and Creative Scotland.

 The research team produced two internal evaluation reports for the campaign in 2015-16.
 These had significant impacts on a number of levels, from the practical to the conceptual - including enabling the Steering Group to refine the campaign’s explicit objectives, and to develop a shared language through which to communicate these goals.
 This Cultural Enquiry is the major public-facing report from the project, responding to the work of Get Creative and other national initiatives seeking to enable cultural opportunities in new ways.

 The research draws on the following sources of data:

 - Interviews with organisations on the Get Creative Steering Group.

 - Interviews with twenty Get Creative Champions around the country, from individual creative citizens to large institutions.